Head over to the Media Services student jobs page to learn information about student jobs and fill out an online job application.

-Electronic Media internships provide opportunities for in-depth learning of a variety of media skills and concepts.
+Electronic Media internships (PDF) provide opportunities for in-depth learning of a variety of media skills and concepts.
 Positions require a year-long commitment for fall, winter and spring quarters.
-Interns enroll for 12–16 credits per quarter with room for a 4-credit part-time class or other academic components.
+Interns enroll for 12–16 credits per quarter with room for a 4-credit part-time class, or other academic components.
 Interns work 30 to 40 hours a week and are paid 15 to 19 hours a week, depending on credit distribution.

 Academic & job-related projects include:

-- Become familiar with audio/video/media software and learn to troubleshoot common problems
+- Become familiar with audio/video/media software and learn to troubleshoot common problems.

-- Academic studies: Engage your own academic studies in a group setting and through independent research
+- Academic studies: Engage your own academic studies in a group setting and through independent research.

-- Attend weekly intern meetings
+- Attend weekly intern meetings.

-To Apply: Interested applicants are expected to submit the following:
+Interested applicants are expected to submit the following:

-- An Electronic Media job application
+- A Media Services job application (online form)

 - A letter of interest

-- A current resumé
+- A current résumé, including relevant academic work

 The Evergreen State College